interledger/web-monetization-extension/docs/DEVELOP.md

 We primarily need Node.js and `pnpm` (package manager).
 So you should set them up as you see fit, as long as you use the same versions specified in the [README](../README.md).
 Once you've Node.js and pnpm, install dependencies with `pnpm i`.

-Go through the [README](../README.md) to learn about the build process and how to load the built extension into browsers.
+Go through the [README](../README.md#setup) to learn about the setup & build process and how to load the built extension into browsers.

 ### Configuring IDE/code editor